sidwan02/image_generation_GalSim/README.md

 3. Create a directory where you want to save your data.
 It needs to have the structure ```save_dir/case/training_or_test```. ```case``` and ```training_or_test``` are parameters to enter when launching the generation.
 4. And finally, change the paths of ```save_dir``` in ```main_generation_cosmos.py ``` at lines 46 and 53 to the directory you want the produced images to be saved.

+# Notebook
+You can find a notebook briefly describing the generation process and how to use the functions in ```image_generator.py``` can be found [here](https://github.com/BastienArcelin/image_generation_GalSim/tree/master/notebooks)

 # List of required packages
 - Photutils (https://photutils.readthedocs.io/en/stable/#)
 - GalSim (https://github.com/GalSim-developers/GalSim)